siddhartha-gadgil/DeptWeb/_seminars/2012/2012-7-13-mr-dheeraj-kulkarni.md

 speaker: "Mr. Dheeraj Kulkarni"
 title: "Relative Symplectic Caps, 4-Genus and Fibered Knots."
 time: "11.00 am- 12.00 noon"
-time: "Department of Mathematics, Lecture Hall 1"
+venue: "Department of Mathematics, Lecture Hall 1"
 ---
 The $4$-genus of a knot is an important measure of complexity, related to the unknotting number.
 A fundamental result used to study the $4$-genus